ContactEngineering/topobank/docs/deploy.rst

 .. code:: bash

    cd topobank
-   docker-compose -f local.yml -h
+   docker compose -f local.yml -h

 In the following sections, we list here some important commands.
-You have to be in the subdirectory where the docker-compose file (here `local.yaml`) is.
+You have to be in the subdirectory where the docker compose file (here `local.yaml`) is.

 Build images for all services .............................

 .. code:: bash

-   docker-compose -f local.yml build
+   docker compose -f local.yml build

 Creating containers for all services and start ..............................................

 .. code:: bash

-   docker-compose -f local.yml up -d
+   docker compose -f local.yml up -d

 (Here only "local" deployment for development.
 For production, docker swarm and "production-swarm.yml" is used now)